Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * The H.E.I. logo has been updated in the splash screen.
 * Updated the background scene in the Credits.
 * Antialiasing fixes.
+* Fixed Camera on Power Up Scene.
+* Updated the graphics settings for the High Quality preset.
+* Now the cursor is hidden while in first person camera mode.

 *Audio and Music*
 * Added a music theme for the Game Over screen.